Multielectron ionization of three-electron strongly driven Ne at high intensities: Introduction

 \section{Introduction}

 The interaction of atoms and molecules with intense infrared laser fields gives rise to a plethora of interesting phenomena, such as high-harmonic generation \cite{lewenstein_theory_1994,ferray_multiple-harmonic_1988}, above-threshold ionization \cite{agostini_free-free_1979}, and nonsequential multiple ionization (NSMI) \cite{weber_sequential_2000,talebpour_non-sequential_1997,Becker_2005}.
 The latter is of fundamental interest since it is mediated by electronic correlation \cite{Dorner2000}, offering valuable insights into the intricate dynamics of ultrafast processes.
 There are several experimental studies of NSMI, e.g., in strongly-driven Ar and Ne \cite{PhysRevLett.84.447,Rudenko_2008,PhysRevA.86.043402,Herrwerth_2008,Zrost_2006,PhysRevLett.93.253001,SHIMADA2005221}.
 However, theoretical studies still constitute a computational challenge especially when considering more than two electrons.
-Indeed, three-dimensional (3D) \textit{ab initio }quantum mechanical methods are mostly limited to double ionization in two-electron atoms \cite{Parker_2000,PhysRevLett.96.133001}.
-Also, various quantum mechanical \cite{PhysRevA.93.023406,PhysRevA.103.053123} and semiclassical techniques \cite{PhysRevA.63.043416,PhysRevA.65.021406,PhysRevA.78.023411} that include the Coulomb singularity have been developed to address double ionization.
+Indeed, three-dimensional (3D) \textit{ab initio} quantum-mechanical approaches are generally restricted to treating double ionization in two-electron atoms \cite{Parker_2000,PhysRevLett.96.133001}.
+In addition, a range of quantum-mechanical \cite{PhysRevA.93.023406,PhysRevA.103.053123} and semiclassical methods \cite{PhysRevA.63.043416,PhysRevA.65.021406,PhysRevA.78.023411} that explicitly incorporate the Coulomb singularity have been developed to investigate double ionization.
 In contrast, for triple ionization, few theoretical studies exist, with a number of approximations.
-Such studies include classical models with reduced dimensionality \cite{PhysRevA.64.053401} and soft-core Coulomb potentials \cite{PhysRevA.78.013401,PhysRevLett.97.083001,Zhou:10,Tang:13,Ho:07}, quantum mechanical models with reduced dimensionality \cite{PhysRevA.98.031401,Prauzner_Bechcicki_2021, efimov:21} and semiclassical ones with Heisenberg potentials \cite{PhysRevA.104.023113}.
+These investigations of triple ionization encompass classical models formulated with reduced dimensionality \cite{PhysRevA.64.053401} and soft-core Coulomb potentials \cite{PhysRevA.78.013401,PhysRevLett.97.083001,Zhou:10,Tang:13,Ho:07}.
+They also include quantum-mechanical reduced-dimensionality models \cite{PhysRevA.98.031401,Prauzner_Bechcicki_2021, efimov:21} as well as semiclassical methods that make use of Heisenberg potentials \cite{PhysRevA.104.023113}.